-You will learn how we make tomato sauce in Nigeria as well as all the different kinds of foods that goes along with nicely made tomato sauce.
+You will learn how we make tomato sauce in Nigeria, as well as all the different foods that goes along with nicely made tomato sauce.

 Like I already said ‘I like to experiment widely on Nigerian foods, I have in different occasioned combined different strange ingredients to create a completely different recipes, I have even at one point served bread and Moi Moi, funny right?
 But it tasted nice.

 I learned about that combination as a student.

 Here is how the recipe above was prepared, this combination can be taken with tea, or a soft drink of choice, I like orange juice (freshly made).
 We actually ate this food some days back, Chima made it for the family.
 It was served with pap.

 Ingredients for 4 persons; you can increase or decrease depending on the number of persons you are looking to serve.